 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-Who knows, in the future some of you may even switch to white box testing and use these code validation and improvement techniques!
+Who knows, some of you might even transition to white box testing and adopt these methods for code verification and optimization in the future!

-Unit Testing is not a new concept.
-It’s been there since the early days of programming.
-Usually, developers and sometimes white box testers write Unit tests to improve code quality by verifying every unit of the code used to implement functional requirements (aka test driven development TDD or test-first development).
+Unit Testing is far from a new invention.
+It’s been a part of programming since its infancy.
+Typically, developers and occasionally white box evaluators formulate Unit tests to improve code quality by checking each portion of code used to fulfill functional specifications (commonly known as test-driven development or test-first development).

-Most of us might know the classic definition – “Unit Testing is the method of verifying the smallest piece of testable code against its purpose.”
-If the purpose or requirement fails then the unit test has failed.
+Most of us are acquainted with the usual explanation – “Unit Testing is the practice of verifying the smallest testable section of code against its original purpose.”
+A unit test is considered a failure if the purpose or requirement isn’t fulfilled.

-For Unit testing, developers use manual or automated tests to ensure that each unit in the software meets the customer’s requirement.
-This unit can be an individual function, object, method, procedure, or module in the software under test.
+Developers employ either manual or automated tests for Unit testing to verify that every software component adheres to the client’s requirements.
+A unit can pertain to an individual function, object, method, procedure, or module within the software being assessed.

-It is an integral part of the agile software development process.
-When a nightly build is run the unit test suite should run and a report should be generated.
-If any of the unit tests have failed then the QA team should not accept that build for verification.
+It is a fundamental part of the agile software design process.
+In a nightly build, the suite of unit tests should be run, with a report then being generated.
+If any unit tests do not pass, the Quality Assurance (QA) team should decline the build for evaluation.

 - Manual Testing